krishxmatta/dev-zero/src/void-linux-and-suckless-software.md

 Above, the `pkg` command indicates that we'll be building a binary for the package.
 The `-f` argument is to force-rebuild the package; this is to ensure that our latest changes will be built.

 After the binary has been built, we need to actually install it on our system.
-We can handle this with `xbps-install` (root permissions are required to run this):
+We can handle this with `xbps-install`:

 ```
 $ xbps-install --repository ./hostdir/binpkgs -f <package-name>